-- 1. Go to ThinOS 9.x policy settings on Wyse Management Suite or the Admin Policy Tool on ThinOS. - 2.
-Click the Advanced tab and expand Personalization. - 3.
+- 1. Go to ThinOS 9.x policy settings on Wyse Management Suite or the Admin Policy Tool on ThinOS. - $\textbf{2.} \quad \textbf{Click the Advanced tab and expand Personalization}.$ - 3.
 Click User Experience Settings. - 4.
 From the System Mode drop-down list, select Classic. - 5.
 If you want to hide the taskbar when ThinOS is not logged in or if there is a maximized window, enable Hide Taskbar. - 6.
+From the Show Taskbar when mouse drop-down list, select the way that you want the taskbar to be displayed when it is hidden - 7.
 Click Save & Publish.